-Slain kiwi soldier likely in Russian hands: ex-NZ serviceman
+Slain Kiwi soldier likely in Russian hands: ex-NZ serviceman

 "I know what Dominic wanted.

 "This is something we talked about right in the beginning.
-I just asked him, you know, let's get this awkward shit out of the way.
+I just asked him, you know, let's get this awkward s*** out of the way.

 "If something was to happen to you, what do you want to have happen?

-"He said, 'look, if you can get my body back to my parents and to my family, that's cool', and he said, 'but personally, I don't give a s**t...
+"He said, 'look, if you can get my body back to my parents and to my family, that's cool', and he said, 'but personally, I don't give a s*** ...
 I'm not there anymore, I'm gone'.

 "Dom said he didn't want anyone to lose their lives to try and get him back."